ranghetto/go_ocr_space/README.md

 func main(){

-	config := ocr.InitConfig("yourApiKeyHere", "eng")
+	config := ocr.InitConfig("yourApiKeyHere", "eng", OCREngine2)
 	//More code here...
 }
 ```
-The first parameter is your API key as a string and the second one is the code of the language you want read from file or image.
+The first parameter is your API key as a string, the second one is the code of the language you want read from file or image.
 Here a list of all available languages and their code*:
 * Arabic = `ara`
 * Bulgarian = `bul`